tylerflint/python-fuse-ramfs/README.md

 syslogfs
 ========

-FUSE filesystem that turns files into syslog collectors
+FUSE filesystem that runs entirely in RAM

+Pretty pointless but a nice template for FUSE filesystems